ahmedheshammec/Noto/Pycharm & Odoo/Pycharm Odoo Projects Workflow with Symbolic Links/Pycharm Odoo Projects Workflow with Symbolic Links.md

 done
 ```

-→ You can use the `path.sh` script to convert the path from Raycast to a path a terminal can read, here's the `path.sh` script:
+→ You can use the `path.sh` script to convert the path to a path a terminal can read, here's the `path.sh` script:

 ```shell
 #!/bin/bash